STUDENT DISABILITY SERVICES

-- Inform Student Disability Services Office in a timely manner of any interruption or failure to receive agreed upon accommodations.
+- Inform Student Disability Service Department in a timely manner of any interruption or failure to receive agreed upon accommodations.

 - Include a diagnostic statement identifying the disability, date of the current diagnostic evaluation, and the date of the original diagnosis.

-- Include a summary of the evaluation procedures as well as the name of diagnostic tests and evaluation results used to make the diagnosis.
+- Include summary of the evaluation procedures as well as the name of diagnostic test and evaluation results used to make the diagnosis.

 - Provide a description of the current functional impact or limitations of the disability on learning or other major life activities.

-- When appropriate, the examiner should address the relevance of accommodation requests to the diagnosed disability.
+- When appropriate, the examiner should address the relevance of accommodation request to the diagnosed disability.

-- When appropriate, the examiner should include treatment, medication, and assistive devices currently prescribed or in use.
+- When appropriate, the examiner should include treatment, medication, and assistive devices currently prescribe or in use.

 - Psychologist/Psychiatrist/Neurologist: ADD, ADHD

 - Psychologist/Psychiatrist/Certified Social Worker